w3c/ift-encoder/docs/experimental/compiler.md

 * Add support for producing "glyph keyed only" IFT fonts that make use of only glyph keyed patches.

-* Add the default feature list to encodings, see: https://w3c.github.io/IFT/Overview.html#feature-tag-list.
-The default feature list should be imported from the spec and applied to generated font subsets.
-That is all generated subsets should implicitly include these features.

 * Finish implementing support for all options in the encoder config schema.
 There's several options which we do not yet have support for.

 * Improved patch map compilation to reduce encoded size.
 The format2 patch map has several tools at it's disposal to produce compact encodings which we are not yet fully leveraging.
-In particular for the table keyed patch map we do not utilize child entry indices at all to reuse previously encoded code point sets.
-This would be quite effective at reducing encoding sizes when jump ahead > 1 is used as the same code point set will be repeated multiple times.

 * Additionally, some smaller size reductions could be realized by smartly picking entry ids that reduce the total number of entry deltas needed in the encoding.